surge-synthesizer/conduit/BaconPaulTODO.md

 # TODO

-- stateLoad robust under missing param
+Of course "write the plugins to not suck" has to be on the list

+## Shared Stuff
 - gui set scale and holder component

+## AUv2

+- AUv2 turned on

+## cmake work
+- pull the built things into same directory all platforms. like have conduit_all be the collect stage
+- target to make a zip
+- BYOSDKs
 - set up installer targets or zip
 - macos signing
-- write the polymetric delay

-- pull the built things into same directory all platforms. like have conduit_all be the collect stage

-- BYOSDKs
-- AUv2 turned on

-wrap up
+## wrap up

-- remove this file
+- remove this file and move to issues
 - push sst-clap-helpers to sub-repo
 - push to surge repo
 - azure